ncbi/TPMCalculator/README.md

     ./bin/TPMCalculator options:

         -v    Print info
         -h    Display this usage information.
         -g    GTF file
         -d    Directory with the BAM files
         -b    BAM file
         -k    Gene key to use from GTF file.
 Default: gene_id -t    Transcript key to use from GTF file.
 Default: transcript_id -c    Smaller size allowed for an intron created for genes.
 Default: 16.
-We recommend using the reads length -p    Use only properly paired reads.
+We recommend to use the reads length -p    Use only properly paired reads.
 Default: No. Recommended for paired-end reads.
+        -q    Minimum MAPQ value to filter out reads.
+Default: 0.
+This value depends on the aligner MAPQ value.
+        -o    Minimum overlap between a reads and a feature.
+Default: 8.

 ## Description